Facebook wants people to invite its cameras into their homes

 "The first thing consumers are going to wonder is 'how much sensitive data is this collecting about me?'" said John Breyault, vice president of public policy of telecommunications and fraud at the National Consumers League, a Washington-based consumer advocacy group that has received donations from Facebook and other tech companies.

+On Monday, Twitter users were quick to point to Facebook's privacy fallacies and what they saw as the company's impudence in asking people to trust it with a camera called Portal inside their homes.
+Some compared it to the always-on, always-watching telescreens in George Orwell's dystopian novel "1984."
+Others saw the gadget's appeal — but not if it comes from Facebook.

-Earlier this year, Facebook had to acknowledge that as many as 87 million people may have had their data accessed by Cambridge Analytica, a data mining firm that worked for the Trump campaign and aimed to use the data to influence elections.
+It's a particularly trying time for Facebook to release a home camera.
+Earlier this year, the company had to acknowledge that as many as 87 million people may have had their data accessed by Cambridge Analytica, a data mining firm that worked for the Trump campaign and aimed to use the data to influence elections.
 More recently, Facebook revealed that hackers managed to pierce its security to break into 50 million accounts .

-Facebook says it won't store Portal video on its data centers.
+Facebook says it won't "listen to, view or keep the contents " of video calls, adding that the Portal camera won't use facial recognition or identify people in the video calls.
 The device will allow users to disable the camera and microphone with a single tap and to lock it with a numerical passcode.
-Facebook also says it won't store any of the video sent through the camera on the computers in its data centers.
 There's also a physical camera cover to prevent recording.

+Portal will not display Facebook ads "at this time," the company said, although it noted that third-party services such as music streaming might embed their own ads the same way they do on other devices.

+The company says Facebook's privacy policy applies to Portal, since it uses Messenger for voice and video calls.
+Facebook executives have repeatedly said that the company does not use the contents of messages or calls for advertising purposes and will not do so in the future.
+Still, there are other, less direct possibilities for the future.

 "This is going to gain (Facebook) not only a place in the smart home, but also data they may not have been able to collect before or understand before," said ABI Research analyst Jonathan Collins.
 This includes people's location, activities and interests — "all the reasons companies want to get into the home."